 Capital Power has adopted a Policy to set the foundation for our approach to Indigenous relations.
 The Policy acknowledges that historic and contemporary forces have had profoundly negative impacts on Indigenous Peoples.
 It states our commitment to being active participants in Canada’s national reconciliation process with Indigenous Peoples and the importance of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) within the context of existing Canadian and U.S. law and the commitments that governments in both countries have made to protecting the rights of Indigenous Peoples.

-Capital Power’s head office is located within the traditional and contemporary home of many Indigenous peoples of the Treaty 6 region and Métis Nation of Alberta Region 4.
+Capital Power’s head office is located within the traditional and contemporary home of many Indigenous Peoples of the Treaty 6 Territory and Métis Nation of Alberta Region 4.
 We acknowledge the diverse Indigenous communities that are located in these areas and whose presence continues to enrich the community.

 Engaging Indigenous Communities